dusk-network/dusk-blockchain/pkg/core/database/README.md

 - `/database/heavy` driver is designed to provide efficient, robust and persistent DUSK block chain DB on top of syndtr/goleveldb/leveldb store (unofficial LevelDB porting).
 It must be Mainnet-complient.

-- `/database/lite` driver is designed to provide human-readable DUSK block chain DB for DevNet needs only.
+- `/database/lite` driver is designed to provide human-readable Dusk blockchain DB for DevNet needs only.
 As is based on SQLite3, any SQL browser can be used as blockchain explorer.

 ### Code example: